-Sexual violence and sexual harassment (SV / SH) can occur between two children of any age and sex from primary to secondary stage and into colleges.
+Sexual violence and sexual harassment (SV/SH) can occur between two children of any age and sex from primary to secondary stage and into colleges.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.

-Within our School/wraparound all employees are made aware of what sexual violence and sexual harassment might look like and what to do if they have a concern or receive a report.
+Within our School/Wraparound all employees receive training about sexual violence and sexual harassment and what this might look like and what to do if they have a concern or receive a report.
 Whilst any report of sexual violence or sexual harassment should be taken seriously, employees are aware it is more likely that girls will be the victims of sexual violence and sexual harassment and more likely it will be perpetrated by boys.
 This pattern of prevalence will not, however, be an obstacle to ALL concerns being treated seriously.

-As a School/wraparound we are clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up.
+As a School/Wraparound we have a zero-tolerance approach to sexual violence and sexual harassment.
+We are clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up.
 It cannot be described as 'banter', 'having a laugh' or 'boys being boys'.